 We support the work of graduate researchers by providing funding and development opportunities through the Graduate Fund, the Student Peer Review College, and the Public Engagement with Research Summer School.

 - Interdisciplinary Graduate Conferences (2 awards of up to £1,500)

-The Graduate Fund is open to current graduate students.
-The lead applicant must be a DPhil student from within in the Humanities Division but master’s students and post-doctoral researchers are welcome to apply as co-applicants.
+The Graduate Fund is open to current graduate researchers.
+The lead applicant must be a DPhil researcher from within the Humanities Division but master’s students and post-doctoral researchers are welcome to apply as co-applicants.

 The fund is open for applications in Michaelmas term each year (October-December).
 Notification of the next call for applications will be posted in the ‘opportunities’ tab.

 More information can found be in the application guidelines.

 The Student Peer Review College is comprised of current graduate researchers and students and evaluates all applications to the Graduate Fund, which have been anonymised for unbiased consideration.
 The SPRC runs in Michaelmas each term alongside the Graduate Fund.

 Notifications for the next round of recruitment will be posted in the 'opportunities' tab.